-As soon as the Ministry started to issue decisions to the erased and found that they numbered some 7000 more than had previously been admitted, the largest opposition party, the Slovenian Democratic Party accused the Ministry of abuse for political purposes, ignoring the outcome of the referendum on the 'technical' law on the erased and creation of inequality before the law.
+As soon as the Ministry started to issue decisions to the erased and found the number of erased persons to be some 7000 persons higher that previously admitted, the largest opposition party, the Slovenian Democratic Party accused the Ministry of abuse for political purposes, ignoring the outcome of the referendum on the 'technical' law on the erased and creation of inequality before the law.
 It also claimed that the system of public finances is clearly endangered because of possible reparations.